anki-geo/ultimate-geography/CONTRIBUTING.md

 - `x` increases in the case of a **major, breaking release** (e.g. v3.0),
 - `y` increases in the case of a **minor, non-breaking release** (e.g. v2.6).

-Content changes, such as adding or removing a note, replacing an image, or translating the deck into a new language, all constitute minor changes.
-A change is considered major when users are likely to **lose a significant part of their progress** when upgrading the deck with CrowdAnki (cf. [_Upgrading_](README.md#upgrading) section of README).
+Content changes, such as adding a note, replacing an image, or translating the deck into a new language, all constitute minor changes.
+A change is considered major when users are likely to **lose a significant part of their progress** when upgrading the deck with CrowdAnki.

 ### Release process